 Fixed fees and hourly fees typically apply to financial planning or consulting services, as well as special projects.
 Fixed fees typically range from $1,000 to $3,000.
 Hourly fees can be anywhere from $100 to $400 an hour, depending on the advisor and the complexity of the project.
 The table below breaks down three average financial advisor fees:

 |Fee Type||Typical Cost|

 |Percentage of Assets Under Management||1% – 2% per year|

 |Hourly Fees||$100 – $400 per hour|

-The financial advisor cost might not be all you pay in the scenario if you open an account with a financial advisor.
+The financial advisor cost might not be all you pay when opening an account.
 In addition to paying the advisor, you’ll also be responsible for brokerage, custodial and other third-party fees.
-For instance, if a financial advisor uses mutual funds or exchange-traded funds in your account, you’ll have to pay costs associated with those funds in addition to the fee you pay your advisor.
+For instance, if a financial advisor uses mutual funds or exchange-traded funds (ETFs) in your account, you’ll have to pay costs associated with those funds in addition to the fee that you pay your advisor.

 These costs can add up.
 The average cost of a mutual fund is 1.25%, though low-cost funds can cost less than 0.50%.
 According to a NerdWallet analysis, a 1% mutual fund fee can cost a young investor as much as $590,000 over 40 years.
 When discussing fees with your financial advisor, you should be sure to ask about any additional costs you may incur.

 If you’re just starting out and have a small balance, you might consider working with a robo-advisor.
 As a rule of thumb, robo-advisors generally charge lower fees than traditional advisors.
 While traditional advisors typically charge 1% to 2% of assets under management, robo-advisor fees are as low as 0.25% to 0.89% of AUM.